 I am sure that you are finding that break is passing by way too fast, but the semester is almost upon us and I want to welcome you to the Valuation class.
 One of the best things about teaching this class is that valuation is always timely (and always fun...)
-Just as examples: Is it time to buy or sell Twitter?
-Is Uber worth $120 billion?
+Just as examples: Is it time to sell Tesla?
+Is Uber cheap at $30/share?
+And was WeWork ever worth any money?
 Is there a market bubble?
 What is the value added or destroyed by the Kardashians?
 Are the Dallas Cowboys really worth more than the New York Yankees?
 Is there a Trump effect on markets and if so what is it?
 If you have not visited my blog, I put my thoughts down on these issues (though I am still working on the Kardashian valuation):

 1. Preclass work: I know that some of you are worried about the class but relax!
 If you can add, subtract, divide and multiply, you are pretty much home free...
 If you want to get a jump on the class, you can go to the class web page:

 The only prior knowledge that I will draw on will be in basic accounting, statistics and present value.
 If you feel insecure about any of these areas, I have short primers on my web site that you can download by going to

 2. Syllabus & Calendar: The syllabus for the class is available on the website for the class and there is a google calendar for the class that you can get to by clicking on